matrix-org/matrix-spec/content/rooms/fragments/v11-redactions.md

 ---

 {{% added-in this=true %}} The top-level `origin`, `membership`, and `prev_state` properties
 are no longer protected from redaction.
-The `m.room.create` event no longer keeps the `creator` property and now keeps the entire `content` property.
-The `m.room.redaction` event keeps the `redacts` property under `content`.
+The `m.room.create` event now keeps the entire `content` property.
+The `m.room.redaction` event keeps the
+`redacts` property under `content`.
 The `m.room.power_levels` event keeps the `invite` property under `content`.